delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: shape

         *(RO, list of ints)* maximum value of each dimension of the detector.
-A CCD camera 2560x1920 with 12 bits intensity has a 3D shape *(2560, 1920, 2048)*.
-The actual dimension of the data sent in the data-flow can be smaller, and found in the data-flow.
+        A greyscale CCD camera 2560x1920 with 12 bits intensity has a 3D shape *(2560, 1920, 2048)*.
+        A RGB camera has a shape of 4 values (eg, *(2560, 1920, 3, 2048)*)
+        The actual size of the data sent in the data-flow can be smaller (though it should always have the same number of dimensions) and found in the data-flow.

     .. py:attribute:: data